French heel pattern for cuff-down socks

 k = knit

 mds = Make double stitch.
 Slip 1 stitch purlwise with yarn in front.
 Bring yarn up, over and back to pull on the slipped stitch until it slides around to show two legs.
-If you are unfamiliar with the technique see a great tutorial with images here.
+If you are unfamiliar with the technique see a tutorial with images here.

 p = purl